grensen/gif_test/README.md

 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_dnn_basics_demo.gif?raw=true)
 *The Class Accuracy on the left shows the prediction of each class.
 The question was, how many hidden neurons are needed to handle the data?
 The demo shows a test till a 784-7-10 network.
 The experiments can go further, but the 784-3-10 network suprised me most, but 784-4-10 network can handle all data in my opinion*

 Logistic regression is like a neural network with one layer, the parameters to compute are here 784 * 10 = 7840 + 10 for the bias = 7850.
-A nerual network with one layer like the 784-7-10 computes 784 * 7 + 7 * 10 = 5558 parameters without a bias in the case of gg and can outperform logistic regression.
-Efficency is a core of gg, with one more layer, 784-7-100-10 the network would compute 6188 parameters, but how would we rate a 784-6-50-10 network with 5504 parameters?
-A very important aspect if we think about how we should build our networks, but also for the prediction quality.
+A neural network with one layer like the 784-7-10 computes 784 * 7 + 7 * 10 = 5558 parameters without a bias in the case of gg and can outperform logistic regression.
+Efficency is a core of gg, with one more layer, 784-7-100-10 network would compute 6188 parameters, but how would we rate a 784-6-50-10 network with 5504 parameters?
+A very important aspect if we think about how we should build our networks for more efficiency, but also for the prediction quality.

 <details>
 <summary>Train inside the training:</summary>